varunsridharan/woocommerce-quick-buy/readme.txt

 3. qty : Enter custom qty for a html button / link [wc_quick_buy_link qty="10"]
 4. type : Use button to get a html a tag generated : [wc_quick_buy_link type="button"] or use link to get site url with quick buy values : [wc_quick_buy_link type="link"]
 5. htmlclass : You can give your custom css class name in shortcode to add it in button.
+6. hide_in_cart : Enter "yes" to hide the button if the same product already in cart or enter "no"
 </code>

 **Example Use For HTML A Tag**